 - Take breaks: Burnout is real.
 It’s hard taking time off when you work for yourself but it’s just as important as working.
 I recently took up pottery just to do something away from the computer and it’s been amazing.

-What advice do you have for anyone thinking about taking the leap into a full-time freelance career?
+What advice do you have for anyone wanting to take the leap into a full-time freelance career?

-I continue to fine tune my process from project to project so don’t be hard on yourself when something doesn’t go smoothly.
+I continue to fine-tune my process from project to project so don’t be hard on yourself when something doesn’t go smoothly.
 You’re learning from it and it will make you a better designer on future projects.
 So keep asking questions and learning.
-I also highly recommend getting Freelance, and Business, and Stuff book by Amy & Jennifer Hood—It’s a great resource.